Census of agriculture: Micronesia

 The country conducted its first census of agriculture in 2021 by including an agriculture module in its population census 2021.

 New Zealand

-New Zealand has participated in the World Census of Agriculture Programme since the 1950 round.
-From 1955–1956 until 1987, a full postal census of agriculture was conducted annually.
-Four other censuses were conducted, in 1990, 1994, 2002 and 2012.
+New Zealand has participated in the World Programme of Agriculture since the 1950 round.
+From 1955-1956 until 1987, a full postal census of agriculture was conducted annually.
+Four other censuses were conducted in 1990, 1994, 2002, 2012 and 2017.
+The country was planning a new census in 2022.

 Niue

 The first census of agriculture in Niue was conducted in 1989.
 The second one was carried out after 20 years, in 2009.
 The last census of agriculture was conducted in 2021.

 Northern Mariana Islands

 The first census of agriculture in the Commonwealth of Northern Mariana Islands (CNMI) was conducted in 1970, in conjunction with the decennial population census.
 This practice continued in 1980 and 1990.
 However, in 1998, the CNMI carried out the first agriculture census separately from the population census.
 The self-standing agriculture census was conducted by NASS.
 The 2002 Census of Agriculture in the CNMI, the fifth in the series, was synchronized with the quinquennial programme of censuses of agriculture followed in the mainland United States of America.
 The census of agriculture 2018 was the last census in the CNMI.
+The next census was planned in 2022.